When Sex Hurts

 Products That May Help

-Made by Medicine Mama's Apothecary, V-Magic is an all organic intimate skin cream ideal for dryness and for patients who are uncomfortable with using estrogen.
+Vulva Balm (V-Magic) is an all organic intimate skin cream ideal for dryness and for patients who are uncomfortable with using estrogen.

 Find out more